openstack-archive/fuel-docs/pages/frequently-asked-questions/0090-ha-notes.rst

 services that want to use features of Virtual Synchrony.

-Corosync is used in Fuel as communication and quorum service for Pacemaker cluster resource manager.
+Corosync is used in Fuel as communication and quorum service for Pacemaker cluster resource manager (`crm`).
 It's main configuration file is located in ``/etc/corosync/corosync.conf``.

-The main corosync section is `totem` section which describes how cluster nodes should communicate::
+The main Corosync section is ``totem`` section which describes how cluster nodes should communicate::

   totem {